patleman/patleman.github.io/_portfolio/portfolio-3.md

 S_f - \frac{1}{2} \ddot{q_c} (t_f - t)^2 & \quad t_f - t_c \leq t \leq t_f
 \end{cases}
 $$

 where $$t_c = \frac{t_f}{2} - \frac{1}{2} \sqrt{\frac{t_f^2 \ddot{q_c} - 4(q_f - q_i)}{\ddot{q_c}}}$$, and $$\ddot{q_c}$$ must be greater than or equal to $$\frac{4(q_f - q_i)}{t_f^2}$$.

 Using above equations, trajectory in 3D space is generated.

-The dynamics of the SCARA manipulator are derived using the Lagrangian equation.
+2. The dynamics of the SCARA manipulator are derived using the [Lagrangian equation](https://github.com/patleman/SCARA_MANIPULATOR-dynamics)(Derivation of B and N matrices inside file name: SCARA_Dynamics_Derive.mlx).
 At the end, the following equation is derived:

 $$
 B(q)\ddot{q} + n(q,\dot{q}) = \tau
 $$

 where $$n(q,\dot{q}) = c(q,\dot{q})\dot{q} + F\dot{q} + g(q), B(q)$$ is the 4x4 matrix, and $$C(q)$$ is also a 4x4 matrix.
 The $$F_v$$ matrix corresponds to the viscous force matrix for the motors, and $$g(q)$$ represents the potential energy contribution towards the dynamic equation of the SCARA manipulator.

 The model-referenced control law for is defined as follows: